Definition of Share Capital

 Here are a few disadvantages of raising share capital:

 - Reduced ownership: One of the most significant disadvantages of raising capital through shares is the reduction in the control and ownership of the company.
-Each share is a part of the company, and its holder is an owner of the company.
+Each share is a part of the company, and its holder owns it.
 Shareholders have voting rights in terms of various business and management policies.
 Shareholders can even remove the owner from the leadership post if they have a majority.

 - Higher rate of return: Since shareholders’ risk is high compared to creditors, they will expect a higher rate of return from the company.